aksharasoman/notes_ml_projects/003_QAoverDocuments/How to decide which text splitter is suitable for a RAG application?.md

+*From chatgpt:*
 ### Understand the Document Structure:
 1. Context Type (text, tables, images etc)
 2. **Structure:** Identify the structural elements like headings, paragraphs, bullet points, and tables.
 You might want to split text at natural breaks, like paragraphs or sections.
 ### Types of Text Splitters:
 - **By Paragraphs:** If your PDFs are well-structured with clear paragraph breaks, splitting by paragraphs is often effective.
 This ensures that each chunk maintains a coherent thought or idea.
 - **By Sentences:** For more granular control, splitting by sentences can be useful, especially if the text is dense and each sentence carries significant meaning.